Multiple Environments¶

 Introduction¶

-3forge AMI refines the software development life cycle and improves on developers ability to write high impact code.
-It allows you to make rapid changes and see iterative improvements which need to be maintained overtime.
+3forge AMI refines the software development life cycle and improves developers' abilities to write high impact code.
+It allows devs to make rapid changes and see iterative improvements which need to be maintained overtime.
 This document provides a general template to manage and ensure that the development of dashboards is properly maintained for multiple environments.

 Environments¶

-For each environment you should configure a custom properties file.
+You should configure a custom properties file for each environment.

 Note: You may want to set up a failover production environment to provide a backup server if a production change is not performing as expected.